The Complete Guide to CPRA Compliance

 CPRA compliance requires in-depth knowledge of your data and data systems.
 You'll also need tools and processes, sometimes called privacy infrastructure, that can scale with new data, legislations, and consumer requests.

 Aside from your own compliance, it's also critical you ensure compliance among any third-party data processors with whom you have a contract.
 If they're processing your customer's personal data, you're on the hook.

 1. Identify and map sensitve data across all systems

-Understanding what data you collect and hold, as well as how it's being used is a critical part of CCPA (or any privacy law) compliance.
+Understanding what data you collect and hold, as well as how it's being used is a critical part of CPRA (or any privacy law) compliance.

 This process, often called data mapping, will help your organization fulfill consumer requests for access or deletion, identify risky data processing, and track down affected data in the event of a breach.

-Though data mapping isn't required by the CCPA it's key to fulfilling many of the obligations the CCPA places on businesses.
+Though data mapping isn't required by the CPRA it's key to fulfilling many of the obligations the CPRA places on businesses.